jkeohan/bonus_lectures/AWS/intro-to-dynamoDB/intro-to-dynamodb.md

 }).promise()
 ```

 Deploy the changes and run the test again.
-It fails with an **AccessDeniedException** error type.
+It should fail once again but with an **AccessDeniedException** error.

 <img src="https://i.imgur.com/J7Xsynz.png">